emanom/nextjs-chat-vc/responses.md

 ____

+5. ## Imagine a customer writes in requesting help with a build issue on a framework or technology that you've not seen before.
+How would you begin troubleshooting this and what questions would you ask the customer to understand the situation better?

 When a customer requests help with a build issue on an unfamiliar framework or technology, gathering as much information as possible to understand the situation and provide adequate assistance is essential.